sam-pop/Obj-nameCapitalizer/README.md

 # Obj-nameCapitalizer

-This simple tool takes a `.txt` file that contains objects and converts the `name` keys values to be properly capitalized.
+This simple node tool takes a `.txt` file that contains objects and properly capitalize names in it.

 Outputs a new converted `.txt` file.